How to Start a

 Almost all experts find it takes much longer than they thought to build their consulting business.
 Even experienced, practicing consultant gets trapped in a loop of feast-or-famine that drives them to work too hard, then face periods of no clients.
 This guide shows you the systems, strategies, and tools to keep your consulting business from those problems.

-The Ultimate Guide to Starting a Consulting Business has guidance and tips on the business and marketing systems that take you from startup to a six-figure or seven-figure consulting business.
+Starting and building a successful consulting business takes years of work.
+This guide and blogs can save you years in building a successful six-or seven-figure consulting business.
 If you are a practicing consultant, this guide will help you build proven systems that keep your prospect pipeline full.
 It shows you how to build the recurring revenue you need for a stable income and greater independence.

-The Ultimate Guide to Starting a Consulting Business is based on 30+ years experience consulting with Global 1000 and Fortune 1000 companies, two years researching average and high-income solo-professionals, and the proven systems demanded by investors in Silicon Valley startups.
+The consulting business ideas, strategies, and tips in this guide and the course come from 30+ years experience consulting with Global 1000 and Fortune 1000 companies, two years researching the difference between high-income and average independent consultants, and the proven business systems in use by Silicon Valley startups.

 The business of consulting is straightforward – as a consultant, you use your expertise and experience to help others make decisions, solve problems, and sometimes execute the plan.